raizen74/aws-sysops/README.md

 `Evictions` occur when memory is over filled or greater than the maxmemory setting in the cache, resulting in the engine selecting keys to evict in order to manage its memory. -> Add more nodes, will provide more memory for storing the frequently used data and should lower the eviction count metrics
 ## S3
 - `s3:ListBucket` action must be allowed at the **bucket level**, not object level.
+- Read Access action must be allowed at the **object level**, not bucket level.
 - A `503 service unavailable error` is most likely caused by too many requests coming in within a very short period of time
 - You can retrieve 10 GB of your **Amazon S3 Glacier** data per month for free.
 - You cannot enable **default encryption** on objects, you enable it at the **bucket level**.